chrisdoc/thesis/thesis.md

 ![RoadCell System Overview @Valerio2009](./images/roadcell.png "fig:")
 [fig:roadcell]

-During their research found out that a combination of passive and active tracking is best to observe road conditions.
+During their research they found out that a combination of passive and active tracking is best to observe road conditions.
 Passive tracking is done without the involvement of the mobile station.
 This approach only utilizes the events captured in the operators core network.
 While passive tracking offers a high penetration and no increase in network load, it is less accurate than active tracking.
 Active tracking requires